It can sometimes be a challenge if you’re gaining access to a roof to repair, whether a quickly slipped tile or full-on re-surface.

 As you arrange for a local roofer to come and fix the problem, don’t forget all these practical pointers on access.
 Unfortunately, this finer detail often can get missed or forgotten.

-However, a good local roofing company that has the experience and can talk you through a sensible Risk Assessment can soon help you come to the correct answer on this.
+However, a good local roofing company with experience who can talk you through a sensible Risk Assessment can soon help you come to the correct answer.

-If you need any more help, then contact us here for a free no-obligation proposal.
+If you need more help, contact us here for a free no-obligation proposal.